Licensing guidelines for general insurers

 The Insurance Act only allows corporations or Lloyd’s underwriters to carry out insurance business in Australia, which means APRA cannot consider applications from partnerships or unincorporated entities.

-For more information on the licensing and authorisation of general insurers, see the guidelines on authorisation of general insurers.
 The guidelines outline APRA’s authorisation process for general insurers, including the minimum criteria to be addressed by applicants and the necessary information required to be lodged with an application.

 Before you lodge your application to be a general insurer, ensure you have read and are familiar with the prudential framework for general insurers, including relevant legislation, prudential standards and prudential practice guides.
-You can find all of this information on the general insurance supervision pages.